-Season 1992-93 began with plenty of optimism and the team even topped the new Division Two after three games.
-A series of eleven games without a win saw them plummet towards the relegation zone.
+Season 1992-93 began with plenty of optimism and the team even topped the new Division Two after three games, but a run of eleven games without a win saw them plummet towards the relegation zone.
 Dolan's charges again performed their Houdini act and managed to stave off relegation for the second successive season.

 In July 1997 the Needler family's ownership of the club was at an end.
 David Lloyd, captain of the Great Britain Davis Cup tennis team and a multi-millionaire, was the new owner.
 He also acquired the Hull Rugby League club and ran the two in a joint operation.

-A two-week adjournment was granted in order for administrators to find a potential buyer for Hull City AFC and their first job was to negotiate with Lloyd in order to re-openBoothferryPark.
-They succeeded in that task and the highest gate of the season so far gathered for an emotional afternoon atBoothferryParkon 10 February, when the Tigers played their part by gaining a 1-0 victory.
-They went on to run up a sequence of consecutive League wins - five - that had not been achieved for nearly sixteen years.
+A two-week adjournment was granted in order for administrators to find a potential buyer for the football club and their first job was to negotiate with Lloyd in order to re-openBoothferryPark.
+They succeeded in that task and the highest gate of the season so far gathered for an emotional afternoonon 10 February, when the Tigers played their part by gaining a 1-0 victory.
+They went on to run up a sequence of consecutive league wins - five - that had not been achieved for nearly sixteen years.

 With Little remaining in the manager's hot-seat, a remarkable season ended with the Tigers reaching the Play-Offs for the first time.
 After the drama of the previous months, a 2-1 semi-final aggregate defeat by Leyton Orient was a comparatively minor setback.